-The Fund applied an exclusion policy to achieve its Exclusionary Approach and it maintained a weighted average ESG rating that was higher than that of the equity market as represented by its investment universe.
+The Fund applied an exclusion policy to achieve its Exclusionary Approach and maintained an ESG rating that was higher than its investment universe, thereby applying a Positive ESG tilt to the portfolio.
 Its compliance with the same is reported in the sustainability indicators above.